About Mount Holyoke College

 Mount Holyoke College’s 800-acre campus is widely considered to be one of the most beautiful in the nation with its neo-Gothic buildings, spacious greens, two small lakes, and a magnificent tree canopy.
 It is home to more than 40 academic buildings and residence halls.
 The main campus is an arboretum with a diverse collection of trees and shrubs, while a nature preserve spans more than 300 acres and serves as an environmental classroom.

-A massive, $36-million expansion and renovation of Mount Holyoke’s science facilities in 2003 was completed to foster interdepartmental interaction, collaborative research, pedagogical innovation, and curricular planning.
+A $36-million expansion and renovation of Mount Holyoke’s science facilities was completed in 2003 to foster interdepartmental interaction, collaborative research, pedagogical innovation, and curricular planning.
 Students benefit from hands-on work with sophisticated instrumentation often reserved for graduate students at other institutions.
 The equipment inventory includes a solar greenhouse, a state-of-the-art microscopy facility, two nuclear magnetic resonance spectrometers, a mass spectrometer, extensive molecular biology and genomics instruments, solar cell fabrication technology, a high-speed video system, an atomic force microscope and other instrumentation for characterization and fabrication of nanomaterials.